 Cameron is married with two young sons and works as a barrister.
 He studied at the University of Queensland.
 He has worked as a lawyer in both the public and private sectors.

 Cameron served as a minister in the Labor Government from 2009 to 2012.
 As a first term member of parliament, Cameron had the unique privilege of serving as a Cabinet minister, holding office as Queensland Attorney-General and Minister for Industrial Relations and later as Minister for Education.

 In the mid-1990s, Cameron served as an international volunteer development worker in the Pacific island nation of Tuvalu under the Australian Volunteers Abroad program (now Australian Volunteers International).

-Cameron currently serves as the Minister for Health and Minister for Ambulance Services.
+Cameron currently serves as the Minister for State Development, Manufacturing, Infrastructure and Planning.